crowdfavorite-mirrors/wp-jetpack/readme.txt

 * Your writing will improve thanks to After the Deadline, an artificial intelligence based spell, style, and grammar checker.
 Previously provided by the [After the Deadline](http://wordpress.org/extend/plugins/after-the-deadline/) WordPress plugin.
 * With Carousel active, any standard WordPress galleries you have embedded in posts or pages will launch a gorgeous full-screen photo browsing experience with comments and EXIF metadata.
 * A CSS editor that lets you customize your site design without modifying your theme.
+* A mobile theme that automatically streamlines your site for visitors on mobile devices.
+* Mobile push notifications for new comments via WordPress mobile apps.
 * and *many* more to come!

 Note: The stats portion of Jetpack uses Quantcast to enhance its data.